-How Everything in Common makes a difference
+How does Everything in Common make a difference?

 So I bought a chicken - now what?
 When you purchase a gift from the catalogue you directly support the whole project the gift represents.
 For example, when you buy a chicken your gift directly contributes to the provision of livestock, materials and small business training.
 These projects give communities the tools to earn a living and break the cycle of poverty.
 Where we receive donations beyond the requirements of a particular project, donations are used in similar projects.